XRPL-Lending-Network/network-wallet-core/docs/guide/api-reference.md

 # API Reference

-Complete documentation for all XRPL Connect APIs.
+Complete documentation for all XRPL-Connect APIs.

 ## WalletManager